Home – Logan County History

 Foreword by Dr. Coleman C. Hatfield (1927-2008): “My father, Coleman A. Hatfield, the son of Cap Hatfield, spent the majority of his adult life researching Hatfield and McCoy feud history.
 Besides being a Logan attorney, he was a gifted writer and researcher in his own right.
 He kept meticulous journals and audiotapes throughout his life about his historical findings, before passing away in 1970.
 In addition to his research, Dad remembered and recounted many of the stories and tall tales that he personally had heard Devil Anse and his wife, Levicy, tell the grandchildren through the years.”
 Read more.

-*Logan, WV History and Nostalgia is a non-profit website and is not supported by ads or donations.
+*Logan County, WV History is a non-profit website and is not supported by ads or donations.